-One of the great innovations of the blockchain boils down to being a protocol to transfer value.
-Andreas Antonopoulos calls Bitcoin “a language to communicate value” which feels like an accurate description to me.
+One of the great innovations of the blockchain boils down to it being a protocol to transfer value.
+Andreas Antonopoulos calls Bitcoin “a language to communicate value”, which feels like an accurate description to me.

 An analogy that might help you understand this concept is how the mail works.
 Let’s forget about the post as an entity actually operating the mail service for a minute and think about it this way:

-When a blockchain operates a cryptocurrency the network (← a decentralized “post-like” service) is taking care of delivering your transaction (← letter) to the recipient.
-The protocol asks you to add a small transaction fee (← stamp) and provide the necessary information in a standardized way: your address, the recipient’s address, the amount to transfer and your signature.
+When a blockchain facilitates a cryptocurrency, the network (← a decentralized “post-like” service) delivers your transaction (← letter) to the recipient.
+The protocol requires you to add a small transaction fee (← stamp) and provide the necessary information in a standardized way: your address, the recipient’s address, the amount to transfer and your signature.

 Addresses on a blockchain are of course a little different to real-life addresses.
 They look like this: 1F1tAaz5x1HUXrCNLbtMDqcw6o5GNn4xqX.
 Signatures are also different from what you know.
 We will talk more about addresses and signatures throughout the next articles in this section.